matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 # Yang Schema and RESTCONF

-After startup, and upon mounting Netconf/Yang managed devices, ODL will populate the `cache/schema` directory with the Yang schema that it uses.
+After startup, and upon mounting Netconf/Yang managed devices, ODL will populate its `cache/schema` directory with the Yang schema files that it uses.
 These schema are a combination of those that are use by MD-SAL, loaded as a consequence of the features that you have installed, and those obtained from devices that are mounted using Netconf.